 There’s nothing easier than audio content, right?
-Just fire up your recording software or teleseminar service and start talking away.
+Just fire up your recording software and start talking away.

-Take some time to structure and prepare for your recording, however, and you can crank out exceptionally engaging audio content that still only takes a fraction of the time that polished writing would.
+Take some time to structure and prepare the audio copywriting for your recording, however, and you can crank out exceptionally engaging audio content that still only takes a fraction of the time that polished writing would.

 Let’s look at outlining your audio presentation first before discussing the copywriting techniques that work as well for audio as they do for text.

 The quickest way to lose a listener is to fail to achieve a coherent flow of the points you’re trying to make, which you’ll quickly discover when you’re learning how to structure a webinar.